khulnasoft-lab/design.khulnasoft.com/contents/components/popover.md

 ### Behavior

-- Popovers are triggered on click on an element whose purpose is to trigger the popvoer.
+- Popovers are triggered on click on an element whose purpose is to trigger the popover.
 - Popovers are dimissed by clicking on the close button on the popover or by clicking outside of the popover.

 ### Content